 To find out if you're exercising within your target heart rate range, take your pulse during and immediately after completing your activity.
 Place the tips of your first two fingers on the inside of your wrist, right below the base of your thumb.
 When you feel your pulse, check the second hand on a clock or on your watch, and then count your pulse for ten seconds and multiply the count by six.
 Adjust the intensity of your activity so you stay within your target heart rate range.

-To learn more about fitness and exercise, check out the links on the next page.
+To learn more about fitness and exercise, check out the links below.